Jeolikot

 Jeolikote is a hill station in the Nainital district of the state of Uttarakhand, India.
-It is situated at an altitude of 1,219 meters.
+It is situated at an altitude of 1,219 meters, 18 km before Nainital on the NH-109.
 It is also known as the gateway to Naini Lake.
 It is an ideal place for those who are interested in floral culture and butterfly catching.

 It acts as a pit stop for not only the tourists en route to Nainital, but also for the daily commuters who travel back and forth between Haldwani and Nainital.

+Overview

 In the pre-independence era, it used to be a halt point for the British to acclimatize before moving to the summer capital Nainital.
-This place is very fertile for vegetables and fruit.
-There are many old British structures in Jeolikot.
+There are many old British structures in Jeolikot.Due to its moderate climate, this place is very fertile for vegetables and fruit.
+The Centre for Horticulture and Food Processing was established here in 1938, and it continues to train farmers in Honey Beekeeping and mushroom farming.
+The Forest Rsearch Centre at Jeolikote has established a "Butterfly Trail" in 2022, to preserve several varities of Butterflies unique to the region.

+Government of Uttarakhand announced in 2018, the opening of first Himalayan honey testing lab at Jeolikot.
+In 2021, an arboretum known as "Shivalik Arboretum" was opened at Jeolikot, showcasing some 200 species of floral diversity of Shivalik hills.